Anirudh58/Anirudh58.github.io/_pages/home.md

 ## About

-<small> I am a Software Engineer at Instagram, building and scaling product experiences around IG stories.
-I earned my MS in Computer Science, with a specialization in ML, from [Georgia Tech](https://www.gatech.edu/) in 2023, where I also held teaching assistant positions for the ML and DBMS courses.
-With over 4 years of experience in engineering roles, I have built strong foundations in ML, Cloud, and Systems work.
-Before that, I graduated from [NIT-Trichy](https://www.nitt.edu/) in 2018, where I did my B.Tech. in Computer Science.
-Please head over to my [resume](/resume) to know more about my experiences, and feel free to ping me directly through email/linkedin to get in touch!
+<small> I’m a Software Engineer at Instagram, focused on building product experiences.
+I hold an MS in Computer Science, specializing in Machine Learning, from Georgia Tech (2023), where I also served as a teaching assistant for courses in ML and DBMS.
+With over 4 years of engineering experience, I’ve developed a solid foundation in Machine Learning, Cloud, and Systems engineering.
+Prior to that, I earned my B.Tech. in Computer Science from NIT-Trichy in 2018.
+Feel free to reach out via email or LinkedIn!
 </small>